 - The key is to be realistic.
 For your regular sales, use the established figures for sales volumes, debtor periods and bad debts.

-- For any new products or customers, be pessimistic - expect problems and delays, and do not include a sale in cash receipts until the customer has paid.
+- For any new products or customers, be pessimistic - expect problems and delays.

 - Be aware that monthly forecasts do not take into account weekly fluctuations.